Mobile Driver’s Licenses (mDLs) in the United States

 Mobile Driver’s License FAQ

-As of February 2023, the following states are actively issuing mobile driver’s licenses and/or digital IDs: Arizona, Arkansas, Connecticut, Colorado, Delaware, Louisiana, Maryland, Mississippi, Oklahoma, and Utah.
+As of June 2023, the following states are actively issuing mobile driver’s licenses and/or digital IDs: Arizona, Arkansas, Connecticut, Colorado, Delaware, Georgia, Louisiana, Maryland, Mississippi, Oklahoma, and Utah.

 As of February 2023, the following states have either rolled out a limited pilot program, or have announced their intentions to roll out an mDL program: Alabama, California, Florida, Georgia, Illinois, Iowa, Kentucky, North Dakota, Pennsylvania, Washington, and Virginia.
 Washington, New Jersey, and Missouri have active bills being discussed that would make digital IDs legal and valid.